mvormisto/codepush-action/README.md

 # Credit to Author
-This project was forked from https://github.com/NishanthShankar/codepush-action and updated to use a working directory argument.
-This was needed to make the action work for a monorepo environment.
+This project was forked from https://github.com/FreeplayApp/codepush-action and updated to use a newer node version.

-# GitHub Actions for Firebase
+# GitHub Actions for Codepush

 This Action for [appcenter codepush](https://github.com/microsoft/appcenter-cli) enables arbitrary actions with the `appcenter` command-line client.